 The regulatory pressure on sugar in ASEAN has intensified rapidly.
-Thailand entered Phase 4 of its tiered sugar tax on April 1, 2025, with beverages containing more than 10g of sugar per 100ml now incurring THB 5 per litre.
-Malaysia raised its sugar-sweetened beverage tax to RM 0.50 per litre and expanded coverage to include powder sachets.
+Thailand entered Phase 4 of its tiered sugar tax on April 1, 2025, with beverages containing 10 to 14 grams of sugar per litre now taxed at 5 baht per litre.
+Malaysia raised its sugar-sweetened beverage tax to RM 0.90 per litre on 1 January 2025 and extended coverage to powdered drink pre-mixes.
 The Philippines, Brunei, Cambodia, and Laos all have active sugar taxes.
 Indonesia's 2026 State Budget Law includes provisions for sweetened beverage taxation.
 The direction is clear: sugar taxes across the region are getting stricter, not looser.

 Singapore's Labelling Approach